Clive Betts: Parliamentary career

 He supported Owen Smith in the 2016 Labour leadership election.

 At the snap 2017 general election, Betts was again re-elected, with an increased vote share of 58.5% and a decreased majority of 11,798.

 He was again re-elected at the 2019 general election, with a decreased vote share of 46.1% and a decreased majority of 4,289.

 Betts was one of 125 Labour MPs that defied the party whip to support a ceasefire in Gaza.

 Betts was again re-elected at the 2024 general election, with an increased vote share of 52.3% and an increased majority of 12,458.
 Despite being identified as a 'thorn in many Ministers' sides' during his time as chairman of the parliamentary select housing committee, in October 2024 Betts was replaced by Florence Eshalomi.

 Betts serves as Chair of the All Party Parliamentary Groups on Football; the Netherlands; Somaliland; Local Authority Pension Funds; and Pension Clawback, and is Vice Chair of the All Party Parliamentary Groups on Serbia; Electric Vehicles; and Hydrogen.

 In November 2024, Betts voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

-In February 2025 Betts was appointed to chair a 'new taskforce to support the growth of the build-to-rent sector', working alongside build-to-rent developers, operators, investors, the British Property Federation and the Association for Rental Living.
+In February 2025, Betts was appointed to chair a 'new taskforce to support the growth of the build-to-rent sector', working alongside build-to-rent developers, operators, investors, the British Property Federation and the Association for Rental Living.

+On 9 May 2026, Betts called on Keir Starmer to resign following the 2026 local elections.